syncfusion-content/blazor-docs/blazor/rich-text-editor/video.md

 ## Replacing video

-Once a video file has been inserted, you can replace it using the Rich Text Editor [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorQuickToolbarSettings_Audio) `Replace` option.
-You can replace the video file either by using the embedded URL or the web URL and the browse option in the video dialog.
+Once a video file has been inserted, replace it using the Rich Text Editor [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorQuickToolbarSettings_Audio) `Replace` option.
+Replace the video file either by using the embedded URL or the web URL and the browse option in the video dialog.

 ![Blazor RichTextEditor embed video replace](./images/blazor-richtexteditor-video-replace-embed.png)